enbis/go-gpx-editor/README.md

 This solution is `work in progress`, there are a lot of commands I would like to integrate here.

-I tested it with Garmin GPX file standard, in Linux O.S.
+I tested it with file GPX extracted from Garmin Connect, in Linux O.S.

 ## How does it work?